ana-balica/ana-balica.github.io/_posts/2016-11-20-datastore-indexes-basics.md

 -----

 There is a lot more to say about indexes and various intricacies related to them.
-Now that you know the basics, we can delve into more details in my next upcoming post.
+Now that you know the basics, we can delve into more details in my next post [Intricacies and optimization of Datastore indexes]({{ site.baseurl }}/2016/11/28/intricacies-and-optimization-of-datastore-indexes/).